-Some benefits to working from home as an introvert…
+Here are some benefits to working from home as an introvert:

-- Choose your work environment.
-You can choose to work in a quiet space that doesn’t have noise and distractions found in an office
+- You can choose your work environment.
+You can choose to work in a quiet space that doesn’t have the noise and distractions found in an office.

-Jobs for introverts that pay well exist in a variety of different fields.
-But it can be hard to find a job that fits your personality type as an introvert, because introverts fall into one of four categories: social, thinking, anxious, or restrained.
+Jobs for introverts that pay well exist in a variety of fields.
+But it can be hard to find a job that fits your introverted personality type because introverts fall into one of four categories: social, thinking, anxious or restrained.

 Not sure which type of Introvert you are?

 Social Introverts tend to stay away from social events.
-Most commonly people mistake them for being shy…which they aren’t!
+People often mistake them for being shy…which they aren’t!
 They just prefer to engage in smaller social situations.
-Usually social introverts have a small group of close friends, but can handle being in larger groups without anxiety.
+Social introverts usually have a small group of close friends, but they can handle being in larger groups without anxiety.

 - develop meaningful relationships